dkean/Sikuli12.11/README.md

 - totally revised the ImagePath feature and the usage of ImageLocator (including the usage with Jython import)
 - revising the command line usage to make it equal for ide.jar and script.jar running Sikuli scripts
 - each physical monitor has only one Screen object, only one Robot for all and better support for multi monitor
+- feature to show monitor configuration
 - Region: added methods to make it functinally compatible with AWT Rectangle and added more methods to create new Regions easily based on existing Regions and Locations
 - click() and similar, click the lastMatch()
+- revise the observe API (Jython callbacks in Java possible with Jython 2.5.3)
+- short version of FindFailed message in Jython